 “Surveillance Video Experiments” is an evolving interactive video installation which explores surveillance in the context of the global internet.
-The series uses MAX/Jitter code to interpret local surveillance feeds of unknowing citizens alongside selfie webcam feeds of the audience, with the results projected on hand-fabricated translucent installations.
+Artist Talk/Performance on Aug.
+3, 2019 between 3 – 5 pm

 Building 10a / Nolan Park / Governors Island,

 Open to the Public: Friday, Saturday, Sunday and Holiday Mondays from June 1 thru August 13, 2019